Dillan-Vassa/MyBlog/_posts/2025-08-18-Aurora-Forecast-Blog.md

 #### 2. Add cronjob:

+I wanted my script to run automatically each hour between 21:00 and 23:00 UTC, every day:

 ```bash
 0 21-23 * * * /usr/bin/docker run --rm northern_lights arg1 arg2 arg3
 ```

 Note that in order to find the path to Docker (in my case /usr/bin/docker), type `which docker` into the Raspberry Pi’s terminal.

 Also, I used `--rm` in order to automatically delete the container once it has finished running.
-This ensures that Docker deletes the container as soon as it is stopped, preventing the system from becoming cluttered with multiple unused containers.
+This ensures that the container is deleted as soon as it is stopped, preventing the system from becoming cluttered with multiple unused containers.